Profile information Member settings

 Signs

-Putting up signs is a debatably old school but still useful method of attracting customers to a tourism business.
+Putting up signs is debatably old school, but it's still a useful method of attracting customers to a tourism business.
 In some instances, for example if you run your business from a listed building, you’ll need permission to put up signs advertising your business.
 For more information, read the VisitBritain guidance.

 You can also apply for a brown tourist sign.
 These are regulated signs that appear on public roads.
 They are well known as a signifier of tourist attractions, so having one can help associate your business with authority and quality.
-You can apply for a brown tourist sign through either Highways England, Transport Scotland, the Welsh Assembly, your local authority, or Transport for London.
-For more information, read the Government’s guidance
+You can apply for a brown tourist sign through either National Highways, Transport Scotland, the Welsh Assembly, your local authority, or Transport for London.
+For more information, read the government’s guidance

 Reviews

 Setting up a profile to receive reviews on websites like Tripadvisor is a great way to market your tourism business.
 However, you should ensure that you don’t create reviews in a way that breaks the law.
-The Government is planning to introduce tighter restrictions on fake reviews.
+New, tighter restrictions are to be introduced to tackle fake reviews.
 For example, it may soon become unlawful to commission somebody to write a review for you.

 Sell your services